ehamiter/ipython-book/src/magic/aimport.md

     %aimport => Import modules for automatic reloading.
 </pre>

 `%aimport` lets you specify a module to import that will automatically be reloaded.
-This command works alongside [`%autoreload`](./autoreload.md), which lets you specify the frequency or inclusion of what methods will be autoreloaded.
+This command works alongside [`%autoreload`](./autoreload.md), which lets you specify the frequency or inclusion of what modules will be autoreloaded.

 <pre class="output">
 %aimport